yannlambret/flstats/README.md

           "count": 75,
           "max": 0.0,
           "min": 0.0,
+          "throughput": 25,
           "url": "http://localhost:5000/"
         }
       ]
     }

 But you get the idea!
-Each stat "object" have five fields:
+Each stat "object" have six fields:

- - url : performance data are related to this specific URL
+ - url: performance data are related to this specific URL
- - count : number of requests processed
+ - count: number of requests processed
- - max : longest execution time for a request
+ - max: longest execution time for a request
- - min : shortest execution time for a request
+ - min: shortest execution time for a request
- - avg : average response time
+ - avg: average response time
+ - throughput: the number of requests processed for this URL beetween two accesses to '/flstats/'.
+For instance, if you set up your monitoring system to poll the stats each minute, you will get the number of requests per minute for each URL

 Time values are expressed in milliseconds.